AnshuKulhade/offensive-socket-security-16-phase/Phase-04-Time-of-Check vs Time-of-Use-(TOCTOU)/README.md

 ## Execution Timeline: The "Golden Window"

 A standard race condition relies on luck.
 This framework relies on deterministic state-tracking.
 By profiling the server's hardware, we map the exact microsecond timeline of the vulnerability:
+Based on the telemetry proof below, we can map the exact microsecond timeline of the vulnerability:

+* **0ms [Check]** → Server validates file existence (T1).
+* **405ms [Boundary]** → Physical SSD read (`File.ReadAllBytes`) completes.
+The OS file handle is released.
+* **406ms [Swap]** → Attacker exception loop detects the dropped lock.
+The file is wiped and modified.
+* **672ms [Use]** → CPU hashing finishes (267ms later).
+Server blindly re-reads the file (`File.ReadAllText`) and executes the poisoned content.

+> **⏱️ A Note on Timing Variability:** The exact millisecond durations shown in the telemetry are not fixed.
+They fluctuate wildly based on your NVMe/SSD read speeds, current CPU load, and OS thread scheduling.
+However, the exploit is deterministic because it **does not guess time**.
+The attacker's polling loop simply waits for the OS to release the I/O lock, executing the swap regardless of whether the read phase takes 40ms or 4000ms.

 ---
 ## Attacker Architecture: The 4 Pillars